Massie Company Literature Cover 8

 28 National Register of Historic Places - Edgewood Historic District - Taft Estate Plat o Registration

-29 Wireless Comes of Age on the West Coast, AWA Review, Bartholomew Lee, Volume 4, 2011
+29 Wireless Comes of Age on the West Coast, AWA Review, Bartholomew Lee, a Fellow of the California Historical Radio Society, Volume 4, 2011

 30 1910 Providence Directory